nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 # Open Addressing

-Compared to *Separate Chaining*, *Open Addressing* hash tables are storing only entry per slot.
+Compared to *Separate Chaining*, *Open Addressing* hash tables store only entry per slot.
 So there are no real *buckets*, no *linked lists*, and no *red-black trees*.
 It's only one extensive array that has everything it needs to operate.

 If the *array* of pairs is sparse enough (operating on a low load factor `< 0.77`), and the *hashing function* has decent diffusion, *hash collisions* should be rare.
 But even so, they can happen.
 In this case, we probe the array to find another empty slot for the entry to be inserted.